 Reserve Your Tickets

-- Always free for Museum Members, UNC Asheville students, and children under 6
+- Always free for Museum Members, UNC Asheville students, active-duty military personnel with valid ID, and children under 6

 For Your Safety